The STI Files: Molluscum

 The incubation time from getting the infection to seeing bumps can be as long as six months, but is usually between two to seven weeks.

 About how many people have it?
 Molluscum contagiosum, when sexually transmitted, is fairly uncommon.
-It accounts for less than than 3% of STIs in the United States.
+It accounts for less than 3% of STIs in the United States.
 It usually occurs in people 20 to 40 years old.

 How is it spread?
 It's usually spread by direct contact from skin-to-skin (like Herpes or HPV), during sex or other intimate, close contact with someone who has it.
 It is most often spread by direct contact with the bumps or the area they are present on, but it can also be spread via contact with things like clothing or towels used by someone with molluscum.